alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

 >   **Stakeholder-led**

 -   Member of a SH group could also introduce a referendum, which is then voted on within that SH group.
-If it has some amount of support, then the issue is
+If it has some amount of support:

     -   The proposal is considered by the board.
 The board votes.
 If the board accepts the proposal, a vote is opened to the whole DCE.
 Barring 2/3